 They found that metacognitive sensitivity, according to the classic measure, is higher for discrimination than detection task (Fig.3).
 Participants can more accurately evaluate the correctness of their choice when the judgement is about which category the target belongs to than when the it is about whether a target was present.
 Further analysis revealed that such metacognitive superiority does not exist across whole discrimination task and was in fact, specific for correct rejections and misses, measured by SDI.
 To further unpack the elements driving the differences between detection and discrimination, the AUC for hits, misses, correct rejections, and false alarms were calculated separately.
 They found that lower metacognitive accuracy in detection compared with discrimination is driven by lower metacognitive accuracy for correct rejections, i.e. participants subjective judgements of their choice being correct is less accurate for an absence decision when it is physically not there compared with a choice of the stimuli not belonging to the target group when it actually doesn’t.
 Their results revealed several interesting aspects of confidence formations in these two tasks; people tend to have worse insight for detection than discrimination task, but only in situations where they have correctly rejected the target.

-Consistent with findings in Meuwese et al. (2014), Ariel Ezylberberg et al. (2012)]found that observers were only influenced by sensory evidence in favour of the selection they made when forming confidence judgments, while the sensory evidence for the unselected choice is irrelevant for such judgments.
+Consistent with findings in Meuwese et al. (2014), Ariel Ezylberberg et al. (2012)]found that observers were only influenced by sensory evidence in favour of their decision when forming confidence judgments, while the sensory evidence for the unselected choice is irrelevant for such judgments.
 Although this is only investigated in two discrimination tasks, luminance comparison and random dot motion task, it might provide an explanation for the poor metacognitive performance in detection task.
 Consider the situation where participants have made a correct “absence” decision, their confidence rating would be in theory be strongly influenced by evidence in favour of this choice according to the findings from Zylberberg, but the lack of sensory evidence in such cases might underlie a disturbance to a more conventional confidence formation process that is engaged in present trials or discrimination trials.
-Although it is unclear what the consequences of such disturbance are, e.g. does this give rises to the employment of alternative processes such as counter-factual reasoning (discussed in section 2.4 below) specific for absent trials, the uniqueness of confidence formation in absent trials in detection is clear.
+Although it is unclear what the consequences of such disturbance are, e.g. does this give rises to the employment of alternative processes such as counterfactual reasoning (discussed in section 2.4 below) specific for absent trials, the uniqueness of confidence formation in absent trials in detection is clear.

 Therefore, given the finding that participants were strongly influenced by the evidence for selected choice, in detection, virtually no sensory evidence is available in absence trials to support confidence judgements, posting a disadvantage for metacognitive accuracy.
 Broadly, these studies have shown that it is easier to be confident when something is simply not part of the target group than when something is not there at all.